typetrait/typetrait/README.md

 - 💻 Operating Systems
 - 🔬 Reverse Engineering

-🔍 Currently fiddling with Rust and Lua, and working with C# on multiple projects, most of which are hosted here on GitHub.
+🔍 Currently working with C# and other languages on multiple projects, most of which are hosted here on GitHub.

 ### 🔮 Languages and Tools